brymer-meneses/Subaybay/docs/src/functionality-guides/request-management.md

 # Request Management
-This section covers passing requests between members, handling ("removing") discontinued requests, archiving requests, and editing exiting requests.
+This section covers
+- creating requests
+- passing requests between members (pass to next, rollback, reassign)
+- "removing" and reassigning discontinued requests
+- finishing requests and notifying requesters
+- editing existing requests

+## Create a New Request
+Creating requests is done from the **Inbox** Page.

+**To create a new request**
+1. Click on the **Create Request** button.

+image

+2. Enter in the *student number*, *student name*, and *student email*. <br/>
+*In case the input format is wrong, the form will inform you.*

+image of error messages

+3. Click on the **select request type/s** field.

+image

+4. Select atleast one request type by clicking on the **plus**. <br/>
+*The number being changed is the number of copies to be shown in the request details, NOT the number of requests to be made*

+image

+5. Click Add

+image

+After a while, the request/s should appear in the **Active Inbox**

 ## Pass to Next
-When there are no issues, a request only moves forward.
-This means that for the most part, the only necessary functionality is the **Pass to Next** option.
+When there are no issues, a request only moves forward to completion.
+<br/><br/>

 Passing requests forward is done from the **Inbox** Page.